Rory Stewart: Indonesia and Montenegro

 After graduating, Stewart joined the Foreign Office.
 He worked in the British embassy in Jakarta from 1997 to 1999.
 He was appointed in 1999 as the British Representative to Montenegro just after the Kosovo War.

-Some have suggested that Stewart was an employee of the Secret Intelligence Service (MI6) during his time as a British Representative to Montenegro – allegedly being recruited to MI6 shortly after he graduated from the University of Oxford.
+Some have suggested that Stewart was an employee of the Secret Intelligence Service (MI6) during his time as a British Representative to Montenegro – allegedly being recruited to MI6 shortly after he graduated from Oxford.
 Stewart has said that his career progression and his father's work for MI6 might "give the appearance" that he worked for MI6, but says he did not work for MI6 while a diplomat.
 Stewart has acknowledged that due to the Official Secrets Act, even if he had worked for MI6, he would not be able to admit it.
 A former aide to Seema Kennedy reported that, as an MP, Stewart climbed out of her fifth-floor window in the Norman Shaw Buildings to enter his locked office next door despite the outside wall being bare; "[t]o this day I have no idea how he managed to do it".